 *One thing to note is, you don’t need repeat patterns to get your work licensed.
 There is plenty of artwork out there that is NOT a pattern and is licensed!
 But it can help expand your licensing opportunities if you have this skill.

 3. Be ready to push past any fears.

 One of the most difficult parts about licensing your work is simply putting yourself and your art out there.
 This course is here to give you the right tools to know exactly what steps to take.
 This ultimately leads to bringing you the confidence needed to present your art to clients and the world.

 We discuss all of the possibilities for your art in licensing, and give you the knowledge you need so you can feel like, “Yes, I can do this!”.
 We discuss difficult topics like negotiation, understanding contract terms, and best practices for presenting and protecting your work online.

 My goal is to help you feel like navigating the art licensing world is not only manageable, but that your dreams for your art are possible, no matter what stage you are in.

-I hope to see you in class next time enrollment opens!
-If you've haven't joined the waitlist yet, what are you waiting for?!
+I hope to see you in class next time enrolment opens!
+If you’ve haven’t joined the waitlist yet, what are you waiting for?!
 Join the Licensing for Artists Waitlist here.
 You will get first notice when we open the doors again.
-I can't wait to welcome you inside the course!
+I can’t wait to welcome you inside the course!